Even if you have been drinking from your supply for years, you can't be sure it's safe just by looking at it.

 - ensure your water is properly disinfected before you use it

-- make sure that water is stored and distributed in a way that avoids it becoming contaminated after treatment and disinfection, but before you consumed it
+- make sure that water is stored and distributed in a way that avoids it becoming contaminated after treatment and disinfection, but before you consume it

 - make sure all covers for your supply are properly sealed